vlang/vab/docs/docs.md

 When you enable and use *extra commands* it is likely that the developer team can not provide support for any bug or situation that an *extra command* may have caused.

-Always refer to the author, source code and documentation of the *extra commands* for how to use the commands.
+If possible, always refer to the author, source code and documentation of any *extra commands* for how to use the commands correctly.